 Until recently, adjustments to non-trawl RCAs could not be considered.
 From updates to the nearshore model (Agenda Item F.2.
-Attachment 3, April 2018) and the non-trawl RCA adjustment analysis done in the 2017-2018 Analytical Document, Council, through inseason action in June 2017, recommended the shoreward boundary of non-trawl RCA from 40° 10' to 34° 27' N. lat. be moved out to 40 fathoms from 30 fathoms to provide more access to the deeper nearshore species and lingcod.
-Although the nearshore model indicated the impacts to yelloweye rockfish would be within the 2017-2018 CA share of yelloweye rockfish of 0.7 mt and 0.6 mt, respectively, the total mortality estimates from WCGOP have yet to be published to corroborate the model's projection.
+Attachment 3, April 2018) and the non-trawl RCA adjustment analysis done in the 2017-2018 Analytical Document, Council, through inseason action in June 2017, recommended the shoreward boundary of non-trawl RCA from 40°10' to 34°27' N lat. be moved out to 40 fm from 30 fm to provide more access to the deeper nearshore species and lingcod.
+Although the nearshore model indicated the impacts to yelloweye rockfish would be within the 2017-18 CA share of yelloweye rockfish of 0.7 mt and 0.6 mt, respectively, the total mortality estimates from WCGOP have yet to be published to corroborate the model's projection.
 WCGOP provides annual groundfish mortality reports for the previous year in the fall, which means it could take up to 18 months to know the impacts from any changes to a fixed gear fishery.
 Once the mortality estimates are provided, then the model can be updated and further adjustments can be made to remain within yelloweye rockfish allocations.

 The time lag causes apprehension and can cause the delay of modifications to trip limits and RCAs.
-For example, during the scoping process for the 2019-20 Harvest Specifications, CDFW and the GMT received requests from industry to open the nearshore and lingcod seasons25 south of 40° 10'
+For example, during the scoping process for the 2019-20 Harvest Specifications, CDFW and the GMT received requests from industry to open the nearshore and lingcod seasons33 south of 40°10' N lat. to year-round fishing and to increase the nearshore trip limits.
+Although managers try to meet the needs of the communities by providing year-round fishing opportunities, the unknown impacts to yelloweye rockfish from the recent adjustment to the shoreward non-trawl RCA boundary and the new transfer provisions with the Nearshore Fishery Permits, compelled CDFW and the GMT to deny trip limits requests due to concerns regarding exceeding yelloweye rockfish impacts.

-25 Nearshore rockfish, shelf rockfish, lingcod, and CA scorpionfish trip limits are closed in period 2 (March - April).
+33 Nearshore rockfish, shelf rockfish, lingcod, and CA scorpionfish trip limits are closed in period 2 (March - April).